 The key point is that I customized how I prepared to the content and the format of the test.
 My approach would have been totally inappropriate for another AP Biology class, but it was the right one for this class.

-Going into the end of the year, I had an A and I was safe.
+Going into the end of the school year, I had an A and was safe.
 It took a ton of work but I did it.
-Unfortunately the teacher realized that because of how crappy of a job he had done at teaching, the average grade in his class was going to be a C, and he was going to get a lot of hate from parents and the administration.
+Unfortunately, the teacher realized that because of how crappy of a job he'd done at teaching, the average grade in his class was going to be a C, and he was probably going to get a lot of hate from parents and the administration.
 He decided at the end of the year to administer a sample AP test that was entirely extra credit.

-I was annoyed because I ended up with something like 130% in the class, which is why you see an A+ in my transcript for freshman year AP Biology, which meant I studied unnecessarily hard.
+I was annoyed because I ended up with something like 130% in the class, which is why you see an A+ in my transcript for freshman-year AP Biology, which meant I'd studied unnecessarily hard.

 The upside to this was that the actual AP test was super easy because I had literally memorized the entire textbook.

-3.6 View Your Job as Constant Improvement.
-Build Feedback Cycles for Yourself.
+#6: View Your Job as Constant Improvement and Build Feedback Cycles for Yourself

 NOTE: This is one of the most important points in this entire guide.
 I work with so many students who don't understand this and it's killing their potential to improve.

-If something you’re trying isn’t giving you the results you want after a lot of trials, it’s clear that you need to reexamine your strategy.
-If you’re cutting broccoli for dinner and you chop off a piece of your finger every night, it’s pretty obvious you need to change how you’re using the knife, unless you love adding iron to your family’s diet every night.
+If something you're trying isn't giving you the results you want after a lot of trials, it's clear that you need to reexamine your strategy.
+If you're cutting broccoli for dinner and you chop off a piece of your finger every night, it's pretty obvious you need to change how you're using the knife (unless you love adding iron to your family's diet).

 If the cause of your poor performance was truly a lack of time, then this can work.
 You can use my advice above to carve out more time for studying.

 But in many cases, this is wishful thinking.
-It’s as though you need to tunnel through a brick wall, and you’re trying to get through by pounding your head against it.
-You’re failing to make a dent, but you feel like if you pound 3 times as hard you’ll be able to get through.
-There’s something wrong with your strategy, and you need to understand why you failed and how you will improve.
+It's as though you need to tunnel through a brick wall, and you're trying to get through by pounding your head against it.
+You're failing to make a dent, but you believe if you pound three times as hard you'll be able to get through it.
+There's something wrong with this strategy, and you need to understand why you've failed and how you can improve.

 If you don't understand these are important, you'll have no idea where to begin.